 The symbol that led a movement

 Her powerful and personal story of resilience starts with her shiny new orange shirt taken from her on her first day at residential school when she was just six years old—the story that would be the beginning of Orange Shirt Day.
 Her shirt became symbolic of all that was taken from her and Indigenous communities through the residential school system.

 She and her community created the first Orange Shirt Day in 2013 to honour the Survivors, remember those who never came home and acknowledge the ongoing intergenerational trauma for Survivors and their families.
 What was originally a grassroots initiative intended to keep the conversation alive in her own small BC community quickly spread across Canada, and as of 2021, the federal government made it the National Day for Truth and Reconciliation.1

 At FortisBC, we’re committed to Reconciliation, and for us that means getting educated about the truth of the experiences of Indigenous Peoples and taking action by participating in initiatives like Orange Shirt Day.
-We were honoured to hear Phyllis tell her story firsthand to employees at a virtual event to staff, and we plan to continue to listen and learn from residential school Survivors on our journey towards Reconciliation.
+We were honoured to hear Phyllis tell her story firsthand at a virtual event to staff, and we plan to continue to listen and learn from residential school Survivors on our journey towards Reconciliation.

 In a one-on-one interview, she also shared how these efforts grew into a movement towards Reconciliation, what that’s meant to her personally and her advice to people who wish to show their support and learn more.

 Creating space for meaningful conversation